silvacms/documentation/source/buildout.rst

 .. warning::

-   These are all required.
-If they are not installed, you won't be able to install Silva.
+   All the requirements are required.
+If they are not installed, you won't be able to install Silva correctly.

 Installing Silva for a quick drive
 ----------------------------------